Rube Walberg: Baseball career

 In a fifteen-season major league career, Walberg posted a 155–141 record with 1085 strikeouts and a 4.16 ERA in 2,644 innings, including 15 shutouts and 140 complete games.
+Walberg received 0.4% of the vote in both the 1958 and 1960 Baseball Hall of Fame elections.

 Walberg surrendered 17 home runs to Babe Ruth, more than any other pitcher.
+Ruth himself claimed to have hit 23 home runs off of Walberg, although this is not backed by the statistical record.